 INTRODCTION:

-Spark plasma sintering (SPS) is a technique in which application of high uniaxial pressure and a pulsed direct current leads to the rapid densification of powder compacts1.
-2-5Add: The phenomenon causing enhanced consolidation of these powders is not yet fully understood2,3,6,7.
+Spark plasma sintering (SPS) is a technique in which application of high uniaxial pressure and pulsed direct current leads to the rapid densification of powder compacts1.
+This technique also leads to the successful formation of composite structures from various materials, including silicon nitride/silicon carbide, zirconium boride/silicon carbide, or silicon carbide, with no additional sintering aids required2-5.
+The synthesis of these composite structures by conventional hot-pressing had been challenging in the past.
+While application of a high uniaxial pressure and fast heating rate via the SPS technique enhances consolidation of powders and composites, the phenomenon causing this enhanced densification debated in the literature2,3,6,7.
 There also exists only limited information regarding the influence of electric fields on grain boundary formation and the resulting atomic structures of grain boundary cores8,9.
 These core structures determine the functional properties of SPS sintered materials, including electric breakdown of high voltage capacitors and the mechanical strength and toughness of ceramic oxides10.
 Therefore, understanding the fundamental grain boundary structure as a function of SPS processing parameters, such as applied current, is necessary for the manipulation of a material’s overall physical properties.
 One method to systematically elucidate the fundamental physical mechanisms underpinning SPS is the formation of specific grain boundary structures, i.e., bicrystals.
 A bicrystal is created by manipulation of two single crystals, which are then diffusion bonded with specific misorientation angles 11.
 This method provides a controlled way to investigate the fundamental grain boundary core structures as a function of processing parameters, dopant concentration, and impurity segregation12-14.

 Diffusion bonding is dependent on four parameters: temperature, time, pressure, and bonding atmosphere15.
-Conventional diffusion bonding of strontium titanate (SrTiO3, STO) bicrystals typically occurs pressures below 1 MPa, within a temperature range of 1400-1500 °C, and time scales between ranging from 3 to 20 hours13,14,16,17.
+Conventional diffusion bonding of strontium titanate (SrTiO3, STO) bicrystals typically occurs at a pressure below 1 MPa, within a temperature range of 1400-1500 °C, and time scales ranging from 3 to 20 hours13,14,16,17.
 In this study, bonding in a SPS apparatus is achieved at significantly lower temperature and time scales in comparison to conventional methods.
 For polycrystalline materials, reduced temperature and time scales via SPS significantly limits grain growth, thereby providing advantageous control of a material’s properties through manipulation of its microstructure.

 The SPS apparatus, for a 5×5 mm2 sample, exerts a minimum pressure of 140 MPa.
 Within the conventional diffusion bonding temperature range, Hutt et al. report instantaneous fracture of STO when the bonding pressure exceeds 10 MPa18.
 However, STO exhibits temperature dependent plasticity behavior, indicating bonding pressure can exceed 10 MPa at specific temperatures.
 Above 1200 ˚C and below 700 ˚C, STO exhibits some ductility, at which stresses greater than 120 MPa can be applied without instantaneous fracture of the sample.
 Within the intermediate temperature range of 700-1200 ˚C, STO is brittle and experiences instantaneous fracture at stresses greater than 10MPa.
 At 800 ˚C, STO has minor deformability prior to fracture at stresses less than 200 MPa 19-21.
 Hence, bonding temperatures for STO bicrystal formation via SPS apparatus must be selected according to the plasticity behavior of the material.